simdjson/simdjson/doc/basics.md

 The simdjson library is single-threaded except for [`iterate_many`](iterate_many.md) and [`parse_many`](parse_many.md) which may use secondary threads under their control when the library is compiled with thread support.

-We recommend using one `dom::parser` object per thread in which case the library is thread-safe.
+We recommend using one `parser` object per thread.
+When using the On Demand front-end (our default), you should access the `document` instances in a single-threaded manner since it acts as an iterator (and is therefore not thread safe).
-It is unsafe to reuse a `dom::parser` object between different threads.
-The parsed results (`dom::document`, `dom::element`, `array`, `object`) depend on the `dom::parser`, etc. therefore it is also potentially unsafe to use the result of the parsing between different threads.

 The CPU detection, which runs the first time parsing is attempted and switches to the fastest parser for your CPU, is transparent and thread-safe.